Apply by April 15, 2019 for 2019-2020 Grants!

 d.
 Expected outcomes and benefits

 Proposed budget and timeline (no more than 2 pages), including other sources of support sought for the project.
 Download the budget and timeline worksheet template (doc).
+Staff training, general operating or overhead expenses, and other indirect costs are not funded and should not be included in the budget request.

 A one-page vita for each of the researchers involved in the project.